 An image creative is an image file that uses the GIF, JPG, or PNG formats.
 When you upload an image file, you’re either saving it to a creative library or to a new or existing line item.
 Only the RGB color format is supported.

 Image creatives in Ad Manager are automatically AMPHTML Ads compliant.
-AMPHTML ads enable publishers, marketers, and technology providers to deliver faster, lighter, and more secure ad experiences across all platforms.
+AMPHTML ads allow publishers, marketers, and technology providers to deliver faster, lighter, and more secure ad experiences across all platforms.
 Learn more about AMPHTML ads.

 Being AMPHTML compliant doesn’t mean that only AMPHTML ads can appear in the ad slot.
 You can continue to run non-AMPHTML ads.
 Image ads continue to serve as standard ads on desktop web and mobile apps.

 - Sign in to Google Ad Manager.